The 36th Chamber of Shaolin

 The 36th Chamber of Shaolin is widely considered to be one of the greatest kung fu films and a turning point in its director's and star's careers.
-It was followed by Return to the 36th Chamber, which was more comedic in presentation and featured Gordon Liu as the new main character with another actor in the smaller role of San Te, and Disciples of the 36th Chamber.
+It was followed by Return to the 36th Chamber (1980), which was more comedic in presentation and featured Gordon Liu as the new main character with another actor in the smaller role of San Te, and Disciples of the 36th Chamber (1985).

 Plot

-A young student named Liu Yude is drawn by his activist teacher into the local rebellion against the Manchu government.
+A young student named Liu Yu-de is drawn by his activist teacher into the local rebellion against the Manchu government.
 The government officials, headed by the brutal General Tien Ta, however, quickly discover and suppress the uprising, liquidating the school and killing the students' friends and family members.
-Yude decides to seek vengeance and liberation for the people, and heads for the Shaolin temple to learn kung fu.
+Yu-de decides to seek vengeance and liberation for the people, and heads for the Shaolin temple to learn kung fu.

-Wounded by Manchu henchmen during an escape, Yude reaches the temple and seeks sanctuary.
+Wounded by Manchu henchmen during an escape, Yu-de reaches the temple and seeks sanctuary.
 Initially the monks reject him, since he is an outsider, but the chief abbot has mercy on the young man and lets him stay.
-One year later, Yude - now known as San Te - begins his martial arts training in the temple's 35 chambers, in each of which the temple's novices are trained in one aspect of the kung fu fighting arts.
+One year later, Yu-de - now known as San Te - begins his martial arts training in the temple's 35 chambers, in each of which the temple's novices are trained in one aspect of the kung fu fighting arts.

 The chambers shown in San Te's training are as follows (names of the chambers, if given, are from the subtitles and in quotation marks):